Drewsif/PiShrink/README.md

 * `-Z` will compress the image after shrinking using xz. `.xz` extension will be added to the filename.
 * `-a` will use option -f9 for pigz and option -T0 for xz and compress in parallel.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
+* `-n` will shrink the file system of a tfcard, and create an image file from that if `newimagefile.img` is specified.

 Default options for compressors can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variables for gzip and xz.